 Saturday: 10:00 – 16:00

-The zoo entrance costs 10 NIS per a Kfar Saba resident and 15 NIS per non Kfar Saba resident.
+The zoo entrance costs 10 NIS per Kfar Saba resident and 15 NIS per non-Kfar Saba resident.
 Children above the age of two require a ticket.

 As you enter, you will find yourself in a yard with a small pond in the center.
 You can find parrots, reptiles, snakes, meerkats, a camel, a donkey, and other animals in this area.

-And if you continue further ahead, then you will find sheep and goats.
+And if you continue further ahead, you will find sheep and goats.

-Near Hai Park, you can find Sky Jump (#8 blue on the map).
-Sky Jump offers several activities, and you can see additional details in the entrance fee section above.
+You can find Sky Jump (#8 blue on the map) near Hai Park.
+Sky Jump offers several activities.

 The second sports complex: